 There can be many reasons why families may struggle to repay Parent Plus loans.
 Illness, disability, job loss, and bankruptcy do not change your obligation.
 As a lender, the federal government has powers that private companies do not.
 If you fall behind in paying your debt they can withhold tax returns and garnish a portion of wages and even Social Security payments.

 What to Do Instead

 It is rarely a good idea to look at Parent Plus loans as a primary way to pay for college.
-But there are ways to avoid having to take out these loans:
+But there are ways to avoid having to take out excess loans.